Become a physicists at a small college

 By Iris Stone

-Welcome to our ranking of the 15 best small colleges for physics majors on a budget.
+The following is our list of the 15 best small colleges for physics majors on a budget.
 In order to make our list, each college has to adhere to the following criteria:

 15. Barnard College